bolducp/rails_tutorial/_installation/windows.md

 {% endsteps %}

 {% steps %}
+{% list %}
 Before you can install Rails, you'll need to apply an update for [RubyGems](http://guides.rubygems.org/ssl-certificate-update/).

-{% list %}
-1. [Click here](https://rubygems.org/downloads/rubygems-update-2.6.7.gem){:target='blank'} to download the update.
+1. [Click here](https://rubygems.org/downloads/rubygems-update-2.6.7.gem) to download the RubyGems update.

-    Take a note of where the update file gets downloaded.
-Most likely, it will get downloaded to your download directory.
+    Just like the previous things you downloaded, the RubyGems update will also be downloaded into your Downloads directory.

-    For example if your username was "awesomesauce", the path to your download directory would be `C:\Users\awesomesauce\downloads`.

 1. After the download finishes, open Command Prompt.

-1. Now, install the update file by running the following command.
-However, you will have to replace "awesomesauce" with your username.
+1. Let's see if we can find the RubyGems update file from the Command Prompt.

+    The RubyInstaller DevKit includes some additional commands that you can run on the Command Prompt.
+To make these commands available, run the following:

     ```shell
+    C:\RubyDevKit\devkitvars.bat
+    ```

+1. Now, try running the following command:

+    ```shell
+    ls -l Downloads
+    ```

+    This will list all the contents of your Downloads directory.
+It might be a little messy, but somewhere in there you should see a file named `rubygems-update-2.6.7.gem`.

+    The full path to the RubyGems update is `C:\Users\USERNAME\Downloads` where USERNAME is your username.

+1. If you've found the RubyGems update file in your Downloads directory, you can move on to the next step.

+    Otherwise, you'll need to download the RubyGems update and make sure it's in your Donwloads directory.
+{% endlist %}

+{% highlight shell %}
+C:\Users\awesomesauce>C:\RubyDevKit\devkitvars.bat
+Adding the DevKit to PATH...

+C:\Users\awesomesauce>ls -l Downloads
+-rwxr-xr-x 1 IEUser Administrators 39895023 Feb 11 13:37 DevKit-mingw64-32-4.7.2-20130224-1151-sfx.exe
+-rw-r--r-- 1 IEUser Administrators      282 Nov 23  2014 desktop.ini
+-rw-r--r-- 1 IEUser Administrators 11485184 Feb 11 13:15 node-v6.9.5-x86.msi
+-rw-r--r-- 1 IEUser Administrators   727040 Feb 11 13:44 rubygems-update-2.6.7.gem
+-rwxr-xr-x 1 IEUser Administrators 18667740 Feb 11 13:22 rubyinstaller-2.3.1.exe
+{% endhighlight %}
+{% endsteps %}

+{% steps %}
+{% list %}
+1. Now, we're ready to install the RubyGems update.
+Run the following command, but replace USERNAME with your username.

+    ```shell
-    gem install --local C:\Users\awesomesauce\downloads\rubygems-update-2.6.7.gem --no-document
+    gem install --local C:\Users\USERNAME\downloads\rubygems-update-2.6.7.gem --no-document
     ```

 1. Then, run the update: